Hike, Kayak and Wild Camp the Norwegian Fjords in a Weekend

 Meet your crew

-Wave goodbye to the office and head to Bergen where you'll be met at the airport and transferred to your accommodation in Voss.
-After settling into your hostel, head out to grab dinner locally.
-If you're feeling brave, you could try a quick dip in the Vangsvatnet lake before settling in for good night’s sleep before hitting the road, and hitting the water tomorrow.
+Wave goodbye to the office and head to Bergen, where you'll be met at the airport and transferred to your accommodation in Voss.
+After settling into your hostel, you can head out to grab dinner locally.
+If you're feeling brave, you could try a quick dip in the chilly Vangsvatnet Lake before settling in for a good night’s sleep ahead of hitting the water tomorrow.

 Day 2